anandmonika/badho-news/README.md

 ### Badho News

-App made with Graphql API from NewsAPI.org
+A mobile app to get all the top headlines of India - powered by Graphql API from NewsAPI.org

-Tech Stack
+**Tech Stack**
 - React Native
 - GraphQL